 Nutrition is a huge part of your programme, can you tell us your perspective on nutrition generally?

-Food plays a big role in maximising the impact from your workouts.
+Food plays a big role in maximising the impact of your workouts.
 It is essential to apply some discipline to your nutrition if you want effective results from your training regime.
-Something light is ideal pre workout – a banana or rice cake are good options.
-Personally, I find nothing worse than training with a full bloated stomach.
-After your training session, it is essential to have a well-balanced and nutritious meal to refuel the body, ideally around 30 minutes post workout.
+Something light is ideal pre-workout – a banana or rice cake are good options.
+Personally, I find nothing worse than training with a full-bloated stomach.
+After your training session, it is essential to have a well-balanced and nutritious meal to refuel the body, ideally around 30 minutes post-workout.
 This should include good carbs, proteins and vegetables.
 Not forgetting plenty of fluids for rehydration!

 You personally use Supernova Life Powder, MAN 02, can you tell me your experience and how you feel using it?

 Training and staying in shape is a passion of mine and what goes into my body is important to me.
 Having been in this game for many of years, I have experienced a range of different products.
-Firstly, any supplement I use to support me in staying healthy must supplement what I need with no added additives and fillers.
-It also important that it must taste good and the Raw Cocoa Man 02 hits the spot for me.
+Firstly, any supplement I use to support me in staying healthy must supplement what I need with no added additives or fillers.
+It is also important that it must taste good and the Raw Cocoa Man 02 hits the spot for me.
 I have experienced so many powders that taste absolutely terrible but since switching to the Supernova Man 02, I have been so impressed and genuinely feel less fatigue on my body which is exactly what I want from a supplement.
-Try one scoop with porridge, chopped up strawberries and blueberries in the morning to kick start your day.
+Try one scoop with porridge, chopped-up strawberries and blueberries in the morning to kick-start your day.